percona/pmm-doc/docs/qan/share_link.md

-# Query Analytics for MongoDB
+# Share a link for Query Analytics

 QAN is